 The luma samples of Rec and Pred inputs are transformed, i.e., an input luma block of size WxH is transformed by a 2x2 DCT-II transform for each 2x2 subblock and reshaped into (W/2)x(H/2)x4, where 4 represents four frequency channels.
 The transformed luma samples are then concatenated with the chroma U and V channels to form a size of (W/2)x(H/2)x6.

-An example of reconstruction samples with size 144x144 is shown in Figure 2.
+An example of reconstruction samples with size 128x128 is shown in Figure 2.
+First, eight surrounding samples in each direction are used to create a patch size of 144x144.
 The input luma of size 144x144x1 is transformed and reshaped into 72x72x4.
 For chroma reconstruction samples, because of upsampling of 2, each 2x2 subblock is constant and there is no need to apply transform.
 Thus, it can be directly downsampled by 2 to get to 72x72x2.
 The upsampling of 2 in chroma is kept to retain compatibility with the current training, due to that in the training data, the chroma data is already upsampled and saved together with luma.
 In a more efficient implementation, both upsampling and downsampling can be skipped with identical results.